WASHINGTON YOUTH TOUR - JUNE 2017

-"Send youngsters to the nation's capital where they can actually see what the flag stands for and represents," said U.S. Senator Lyndon Johnson at the National Rural Electric Cooperative Association annual meeting in Chicago in 1957.
-Electric cooperatives across the country accepted that challenge and have been sending students to Washington, D.C., ever since.
+"Send youngsters to the nation's capital, where they can actually see what the flag stands for and represents," encouraged U.S. Sen. Lyndon B. Johnson in 1957 at the National Rural Electric Cooperative Association Annual Meeting in Chicago.

-Altamaha EMC's delegates were carefully selected through a rigorous application process.
-Any junior or senior who attends a high school in Altamaha EMC's seven-county service territory is eligible to apply for the Washington Youth Tour.
 All applicants receive a study packet containing information on the history of rural electrification in America, facts about Altamaha EMC, energy conservation, electrical safety and green power.
-After a two-week study period, the applicants are given a written exam over the study packet material.
+After a two-week study period, the applicants take a written exam over the study material.
 The 10 students who score the highest on the written exam advance to the final level of the competition, a personal interview session.
-The score on their interview is averaged together with the grade from their written test.
-The three students with the highest average are selected to represent Altamaha EMC on the tour.
+The finalists are given a score on their interview and this score is averaged together with the grade from their written test.
+The three students with the highest overall average are selected to represent Altamaha EMC on the tour.

 PO Box 346 - Lyons, GA 30436

-Each year, Altamaha EMC selects three local students to represent our area on the Washington Youth Tour.
-The dates for the 2017 tour are June 8-15.
-All high school juniors and seniors who are interested in this opportunity can obtain information by contacting our Washington Youth Tour Coordinator, Tammye Vaughn.
-She can be reached by phone at 912-526-2120 or by email at email@example.com.
-Perhaps you know of an exceptional student who would be a great candidate for the program.
-If you do, please share this information with them.
+Each year, Altamaha EMC selects three local students to represent our cooperative on the WYT.
+The dates for the 2018 tour are June 7-14.
+All high school juniors and seniors interested in the opportunity can obtain information by contacting our Washington Youth Tour Coordinator, Tammye Vaughn.
+She can be reached at 912-526-2120 or by email at: email@example.com.